HastyCyborg/HastyCyborg/README.md

 - 👋 Hi, I’m @HastyCyborg/Prakhar Bhatnagar
 - 👀 I’m interested in competitive coding and designing stuff...
 - 🌱 I’m currently using c++ for CP, Python, js and React for development...
-- 💞️ I’m looking to collaborate on creating amazing stuff
+- 💞️ I’m looking to collaborate and creating amazing stuff

 <!---
 HastyCyborg/HastyCyborg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.